sassoftware/covid-19-sas/README.md

         - This option swaps out `PROC MODEL` for `PROC TMODEL`
         - If you are unsure then you can run `PROC PRODUCT_STATUS; run;` in SAS and view the log for this information
 - **RUN**
     - Make calls to the macro `%EasyRun`.
-Examples scenarios are at the end of the file.
+Example scenarios are at the end of the file.
     - Submit many scenarios in batch by using an input file.
-An example file, `run_scenarios.csv` is provided.
+An example file, `run_scenarios.csv`, is provided.
 Each row of this file will feed individual calls to the `%EasyRun` macro.
 - **REVIEW**
     - All model output for each call to `%EasyRun` saves in the dataset `STORE.MODEL_FINAL`
-    - All of the parameters that lead to the results in `STORE.MODEL_FINAL` save in `STORE.SCENARIOS` and all inputs to the macro also save to `STORE.INPUTS`.
+    - All of the parameters that lead to the results in `STORE.MODEL_FINAL` save in `STORE.SCENARIOS`, and all inputs to the macro also save to `STORE.INPUTS`.
 The variable `SCENARIOINDEX` links these files.

 # Input Definitions & Notes
 **INPUT:**